-Get a free quote from different insurance companies on the market.
-Comparison shopping is the easiest way to get lower premiums on the life insurance policy.
+Get a free quote from different insurance companies in the market, like burial insurance AARP, AIG burial insurance, Metlife burial insurance, or Colonial Penn burial insurance.
+Comparison shopping is the easiest way to get lower premiums on a life insurance policy.

-Funeral Funds represents a variety of different burial insurance companies.
+Funeral Funds represent a variety of different burial insurance companies.

-After we determine your health profile, we will go out to these companies and see which carrier will give you the best price and the best value of coverage.
-We have your best interest at heart, and we can get you more coverage for a better price even if you have health issues, assuming your health is good enough to qualify for it.
+After we determine your health profile, we will go to these companies and see which carrier will give you the best price and coverage value.
+We have your best interest at heart and can get you more coverage for a better price even if you have health issues, assuming your health is good enough to qualify for it.
 That’s the benefit of working with an independent agency.